armsultan/kubernetes-nova-lab/docs/digital-ocean/do-kubernetes-setup-guide.md

    doks-armand-sfo2-default-pool-cw9vt   Ready    <none>   7m49s   v1.22.8
    ```

+#### Save DOKS cluster kubeconfig

+If you rebuild your dev container, or move to another client machine, your local
+`kubeconfig` settings may be erased.
+No worries, at any point you can (re)save
+the `kubeconfig` using the following command

+1. Use `doctl kubernetes cluster kubeconfig save` command to (re)save the
+   `kubeconfig`.

+      Find the DOKS ID
+      ```bash
+      doctl kubernetes cluster list

+      ID                                      Name                Region    Version        Auto Upgrade    Status     Node Pools cc1c935e-a14f-4485-9344-d54d107a1f33    doks-armand-sfo2    sfo2      1.22.8-do.1    false           running    doks-armand-sfo2-default-pool
+      ```

+      Now save the `kubeconfig` to your local machine◊

+      ```bash
+      doctl kubernetes cluster kubeconfig save  cc1c935e-a14f-4485-9344-d54d107a1f33

+      Notice: Adding cluster credentials to kubeconfig file found in "/home/vscode/.kube/config"
+      Notice: Setting current-context to do-sfo2-doks-armand-sfo2
+      ```

 ---

-We have successfully deployed our kubernetes cluster - Go back to [Table of Contents](../../README.md)
+We have successfully deployed our kubernetes cluster - Go back to [Table of
+Contents](../../README.md)